Job Opening at Tikkun: Managing Editor

 This is a full-time position in our Berkeley, California office with a starting salary of $47,000 to $52,000 in the first year, depending on experience.
 Staff at Tikkun receives excellent health and dental benefits and a generous number of paid vacation days and floating holidays.

 You don’t have to be Jewish or religious to be considered seriously for this job – we encourage people of diverse backgrounds and experiences to apply.

-- Experience as an editor in the publication or journalism industries or the skills to be an excellent editor even if never having been employed as one.
+- Experience as an editor or the skills to be an excellent editor even if never having been employed as one.

-- Excellent developmental editing, line editing, copy editing, proofing, research, fact-checking, and writing skills.
+- Excellent line editing, copy editing, proofing, fact-checking, and writing skills.